comit-network/rust-libp2p-tokio-socks5/README.md

 Rust-libp2p TCP/IP via a SOCKS5 proxy
 =====================================

+**This crate is un-maintained** The last supported version of `rust-libp2p` is v0.34.
+If you would like to take over maintenance of it please feel free to email 'me (at) tobin.cc'.
+Thanks.

 Contains an implementation of the [rust-libp2p](https://github.com/libp2p/rust-libp2p) `Transport` that can be used to redirect traffic over a SOCKS5 proxy.